fastradiobeth/infrared_dark_python/README.md

 The longitude distributions of the 4 different categories are shown in **longitude_IRDP_categories** and **longitude_IRDP_categories_stacked**, located in **plots/**.
 The longitude distribution of the 160-quiet set of all 841 sources is shown alongside the distributions of the *Hyper* starless and protostellar sets in **longitude_hyper_vs_IRDP_10bins**.

 #####Category I: Appears quiet at 160
   - Defined as showing no/very weak emission at 160 microns, and present in 250 and 350.
-70 micron state is not specified.
-May also be dark at 160 microns.
+All sources showed no bright features at 70 microns.
+The subcategories specify whether the source is quiet or appears as a similarly shaped dark feature at 70 microns.
   - Contains 358 sources (42.6%)

-######Subcategories (first 200 only)
+######Subcategories (full set)
     i.
-Appears as extinction at 70 (35 sources) ii.
-Appears as extinction at both 70 and 160 (0 sources) iii.
-Quiet at 70 (35 sources)
+Dark at 70 (86 sources)
+    ii.
+Quiet at 70 (272 sources)

 #####Category II: Appears bright at 160
   - Shows emission at 160 microns that appears to be related to the 250 and 350 counterparts.
 70 micron state is not specified.